 The Turkish Economy

-This meant that the Turkish banks were insulated from this crisis, and there were no costly bail-outs.
+The banking sector in Turkey also proved resilient during the global financial crises and to its effects.
+At no time the public sector had to provide explicit or implicit support to the financial sector.
+This was mainly because banks in Turkey had no direct exposures to subprime mortgages or similar products so no immediate losses were made.
 Because the banks were in good (or certainly better) shape credit flows remained loose.
-This meant less business collapsing because of lack of credit, and more credit now for businesses to invest and capitalise fully on increasing global demand as the world recovers.
+This meant less business collapsing because of lack of credit, and more credit now for businesses to invest and capitalize fully on increasing global demand as the world recovers.

 Currency: The Turkish Lira

 It is common that the value of a currency is changing due to political and economical development in the country as well as overseas.
 The average exchange rate is 1.00EUR/2.35TYR.
 When the Lira runs strong this will drop to 1.00EUR/2.30TYR, but when Euro is strong it will be 1.00EUR/2.40TYR.
 However, recent development caused the Euro to be worth 2.56TYR.

 Although some fluctuations may occur, the Turkish Lira is a relatively stable currency, owing to stringent management of currency reserves by the country's banking system as shown in recent days.